 Two potential solutions are the addition of Automated Traffic Signal Performance Measures (ATSPM) or Adaptive Signal Control Technology (ASCT) to help smooth out and control traffic flow.
 Both of these solutions use multiple detection methods to gather real-time traffic information and monitor the signal system’s performance along an entire corridor.
 An ATSPM system relays that information to a traffic engineer or technician to monitor the signal performance and make necessary timing changes at an intersection based on that information.

 An ASCT system takes things one step further.
-Instead of sending the data to a traffic engineer for assessment, the information is evaluated by the system and signal timing improvements are developed by an algorithm.
+Instead of sending the data to a traffic engineer for assessment, the information is evaluated by the system and signal timing adjustments are developed by an algorithm.
 The ASCT implements the updates continually, sharing information between signals to make timing adjustments.
-These constant adjustments accommodate traffic patterns that are different from the peak periods (during which the standard signals were designed to operate) and help keep traffic flowing smoothly.
+These constant adjustments accommodate traffic patterns that are different from the peak periods (during which the timing plans were designed to operate) and help keep traffic flowing smoothly.

-The transportation engineering experts with Snyder & Associates are well-versed at helping communities evaluate the factors that would lead to the requirement and implementation of an ATSPM or an ASCT system.
+The traffic engineering experts with Snyder & Associates are well-versed in helping communities evaluate the factors that would lead to the requirement and implementation of an ATSPM or an ASCT system.
 Most recently, our team worked with the City of Waukee to implement an ATSPM system throughout the community with the option to add ASCT in the future.
 Likewise, we’re also helping the City of Burlington implement performance measures along the US Highway 61 corridor through town.
-These improvements could also lead to an ASCT system, if needed in the future.
+These improvements could also lead to an ASCT system if needed in the future.

 Our experience with ASCT implementation is just as vast.
 Our team recently worked with the City of Pleasant Hill to address ASCT needs along the busy Iowa Highway 163 corridor and the Cities of Clive and Urbandale to spearhead the installation of an ASCT system along US Highway 6.

-Systems Engineering Study Determines Need for ATSPM & ASCT
+Systems Engineering Determines Need for ATSPM & ASCT

 To determine if an ATSPM or ASCT system is necessary for a corridor, a systems engineering study is generally in order.
 A systems engineering study is a meticulous process that follows guidelines established by the Federal Highway Administration (FHWA) and is also a requirement of most state DOTs to be eligible for grants and other federal program funding.